-If you start to feel very unwell, or if an episode of depression or mania is lasting for a long time and your regular treatment isn’t working, you might find you need to access emergency support.
+If you start to feel very unwell, or if an episode of depression or mania is lasting for a long time and your regular treatment is not working, you might find you need to access emergency support.
 For example, this could be:

-- Going to A&E. If you’re worried you may seriously harm yourself you can go to A&E, or call 999 for an ambulance if you’re not able to get there on your own.
+- Going to A&E. If you are worried you may seriously harm yourself, you can go to A&E or call 999 for an ambulance if you are not able to get there on your own.

 - Calling the Samaritans.
 If you’re feeling distressed or suicidal and need to talk to someone right away, they’re there 24 hours a day to listen (see ‘Useful contacts’).

 - Hospital admission.
 You can choose to go into hospital as an informal patient.
-However, if you are very unwell and health professionals have concerns about your safety, it’s possible that you could be forced to go to hospital.
+However, if you are very unwell and health professionals have concerns about your safety, it is possible that you could be forced to go to hospital.

-When you’re in the middle of a crisis it can be difficult to let others know what kind of help you want.
-So it can be useful to make a plan for how you want to be treated, while you are well.
+When you are in the middle of a crisis it can be difficult to let others know what kind of help you want.
+So, it can be useful to make a plan for how you want to be treated, while you are well.